the-ramenator/the-ramenator.github.io/README.md

 # neildaniel00.github.io

 Hey!
-I'm neildaniel00, and this is my website.
-You can go to my website, which is neildaniel00.github.io to learn more about me and play my games!
+I'm neildaniel00, and this I like coding.
+You can go to my website, which is neildaniel00.github.io to learn more about me, steal my stuff, and play my games!
+My motto is "Press Ctrl+U to steal", because I make small scale projects for people to fork and build on.
+You don't have to give credit to me, but it would be nice.
-You can set up your own website for free by making a repository with your username followed by .github.io.
-It would look maybe like blaze8834.github.io.
-Then make an index.html file, and you're set.
-You can find out more about this by googling "Github Pages".
+You can find out more about making a website like this by googling "Github Pages".
 Thanks!
 Bye.